CharlotteC21/Cryptocurreny-Trend-Analysis-Group-Project/README.md

 >- Nvidia stock price and Bitcoin price = Strong Correlation at r = .85
 >- Gas Price -
 >- Temperatures at crypto mining centers:
->   - Wenatchee, WA data center: There is a Weak Correlation, with r = .42
+>   - :us: Wenatchee, WA data center: There is a Weak Correlation, with r = .42
->   - Reykjavik, Iceland data center: r = -.57
+>   - 🇮🇸 Reykjavik, Iceland data center: r = -.57

 # <p align="center">What We Learned</p>
 >- Cleaning data can take much longer and be more involved than expected!